Corentin Moutet: 2017: French Open doubles debut, Brest Challenger champion

-2018: ATP World Tour and Grand Slam debut
+2018: ATP Tour and Grand Slam debuts

-Moutet began his season at the Noumea Challenger.
+Moutet began his season at the Nouméa Challenger.
 Seeded 5th, he lost in the quarterfinals to the eventual champion Noah Rubin in three sets.
 The following week, he competed at the Canberra Challenger.
 Unseeded and unable to replicate the success of the previous week, Moutet lost in straight sets in the first round to another unseeded player, Nicolás Jarry of Chile.

 On 15 January, Moutet made his debut in the singles main draw of an ATP World Tour tournament and a Grand Slam tournament at the Australian Open.
 As a wildcard entry, he faced Italian veteran Andreas Seppi in the first round of that tournament.
 Despite winning the first set, Moutet was unable to prevail, falling 6–3, 4–6, 2–6, 2–6.
 In early February, Moutet received a wildcard for the singles main draw at the Ecuador Open.
 He won the first ATP World Tour singles main draw match of his career at that tournament when he defeated Adrián Menéndez Maceiras in the first round.
 He upset 7th-seeded Ivo Karlović in the second round before losing to the Slovak qualifier Andrej Martin 3–6, 4–6 in the quarterfinals.

 Moutet received a wildcard for the singles main draw of the French Open.
-He won the first Grand Slam singles main draw match of his career when he defeated Ivo Karlović in straight sets in the first round.
+He won the first Grand Slam singles main draw match of his career when he again defeated Ivo Karlović in straight sets.
 Moutet was the youngest competitor and one of six teenagers in the men's singles main draw of the 2018 French Open.
-39 year-old Ivo Karlović, by contrast, was the oldest.
-Moutet lost his second round match to the no. 8 seed David Goffin in straight sets.
+39 year-old Karlović, by contrast, was the oldest.
+Moutet lost his second round match to the eight seed David Goffin in straight sets.

-2019: French Open third and Wimbledon second round
+2019: French third and Wimbledon second round, top 100

 At the French Open, Moutet (who entered the singles main draw as a wildcard) upset 19th-seed Guido Pella in the second round before losing to the unseeded Juan Ignacio Londero in five sets in the third round.

+He won his fourth title at the 2019 Open Sopra Steria de Lyon and reached the top 100 on 17 June 2019.